APZ3r0/Project_Neon/README.md

 - All lore data (districts, factions, weapons, implants, complications, and extraction conditions) are present in the native C++ sources.

+### Working with the Repository on Windows

+If you are collaborating from Windows and plan to use the GitHub CLI (`gh`) or other tooling that shells out to Git, make sure that [Git for Windows is installed](https://gitforwindows.org/) and available on your `PATH` before running commands such as `gh pr merge`.
+The GitHub CLI depends on the `git` executable to fetch branches and create merge commits, and will emit the error `unable to find git executable in PATH` if Git is missing.
+Installing Git for Windows (and restarting your terminal so the environment variables refresh) resolves the issue.

 ## License

 Released under the MIT License.
 See `LICENSE` for details.